cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 #### Challenges you've had (technical& non-technical) and how you overcame them:

-1. Plotting in Pyspark with a huge amount of data is very challenging for us.
+a.
+Plotting in Pyspark with a huge amount of data is very challenging for us.
 We try to convert spark dataframe to pandas dataframe then plot. \
-2. Try to do grid search on classification models, but it takes more than 4 hours to train only one individual model, so we removed it (Failed to perform parameter tuning.
+b.
+Try to do grid search on classification models, but it takes more than 4 hours to train only one individual model, so we removed it (Failed to perform parameter tuning.
 We need more computing power.); \
-3. Failed to use xxx.toPandas() method.
+c.
+Failed to use xxx.toPandas() method.
 Every time we use this command, the session will die.
 Alternatively, we use pd.DataFrame(xxx.collect()), but it costs more time.

 #### Future work: what would you do differently and what follow-up work would you do?
 We hope to explore more complicated topics in the future on this dataset.
 Such as finding the last circle before ending the game and so on.